 As the mechanics of our breathing improves, it enhances the visceral functions, offers proper support to our spinal regions and enhances the intake of airs through air sacs of lungs cavity.

-4. Specific Medical reasons for restricted Diaphragmatic Breathing
+4/4.
+Specific medical reasons for restricted diaphragmatic breathing

 Nowadays, most of the Doctors are recommending breathing exercises as part of rehabilitation plan for post medical interventions and surgeries.

-Refer to the following chart to know your Diaphragmatic Expiration Pulse.
+Refer to the following to know the Diaphragmatic Expiration Pulse…